 1. Quality of the curriculum.
 Students were asked to rate their satisfaction with the content, difficulty, and variety of the curriculum.
 On a scale ranging from 1=strongly disagree to 5=strongly agree, students rate their agreement with the statements "I am satisfied with the variety of courses offered by my degree program" (Q-6, Figure 1) and "I am satisfied with the content of the courses in this program" (Q-7, Figure 2).
-Overall agreement with the first statement was average, with 79% of students rating their agreement as 4 and higher (compared with 64% in 2017); agreement with the second statement was also higher with 74% of respondents reporting their agreement as 4 and higher (73% in 2017).
-Only a handful of students (6% and 11%, respectively) reported a rating of 2 and lower, indicating that just a few students expressed disagreement with these statements.
-These findings confirm the information received in the exit interviews regarding the growing overall satisfaction of our students with our curriculum.
+Overall agreement with the first statement was average, with 81% of students rating their agreement as 4 and higher (compared with 64% in 2017); agreement with the second statement was also higher with 91% of respondents reporting their agreement as 4 and higher (73% in 2017).
+Only one student reported a rating of 2 and lower, indicating that just one or two students expressed disagreement with these statements.
+These findings confirm the information received in the exit interviews regarding the overall satisfaction of our students with our curriculum.